nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a guest: `delete`

-This command deletes an existing guest in GuestBook.
+This command deletes an existing guest in GuestBook from the current list.

 The guest specified at the `INDEX` is the guest you wish to delete.